-Prairie Avenue Historic District Tours
+Prairie Avenue Historic District Tours and Activities

 The Prairie Avenue Historic District is a Chicago South Side historic district that was once one of the city’s most prestigious neighborhoods.
 From 1872 – 1904, following the Great Chicago Fire of 1871, the area became known as “Millionaire’s Row”, with mansions owned by the likes of Philip Armour, Marshall Field, and George Pullman.

 Prairie Avenue Historic District first became known as the site of the Battle of Fort Dearborn in 1812.
 It housed a cottonwood tree that stood on the site as a memorial marker, later replaced with a bronze statue, and was recognized as Chicago’s first landmark.